Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/landing.md

    <tr>
     <td><b>Prerequisites</b></td>
     <td>
-    Before beginning this course, readers should be able to:
+    Before beginning this course, readers should be able to navigate Roblox Studio, as well as declare new variables and functions.

-    Navigate Roblox Studio

-    Declare new variables and functions
     </td>

    </tr>